sheila-anne/sheila-anne/src/pages/she-flows-camp.md

 **Outdoor Sanctuary Stay $625 per person**

 - ~~Canvas tent already set up for you.
 2 available~~ - SOLD OUT
-- ~~BYO Tent: bring your own tent and bedding.
-A platform is provided~~ - SOLD OUT
+- BYO Tent: bring your own tent and bedding.
+A platform is provided - ONE LEFT

 Use [camper form](https://forms.gle/yBFZW2hZx8WqPoCq5) to request waitlist in case this opens back up.